ashfelloff/crimsonbreakout/README.md

-# CrimsonBreakout
+# Crimson Breakout

-**CrimsonBreakout** is a 2D action-packed platformer where you, a rebellious soldier, defy your corrupt monarch.
+**Crimson Breakout** is a 2D action-packed platformer where you, a rebellious soldier, defy your corrupt monarch.
 Your objective is to escape the crimson moon at all costs.
 Armed with a gun and grenades, you must fend off enemies that look just like you but are relentless in their pursuit to end your rebellion.

 ## Table of Contents
 - [Gameplay](#gameplay)